If you’re having trouble with one AirPod not charging, read through this guide to get it fixed!

 When All Else Fails, Consult a Genius

 DIY solutions like the ones we mentioned above can only do so much.
 There are cases where one AirPod still won’t charge even after trying out everything above plus more.
-This isn’t a sign to give up just yet, though.
+This isn’t a sign of giving up just yet, though.

-When all else fails, the best thing to do is to head on to the nearest Apple Store and consult an ‘Apple Genius’.
+When all else fails, the best thing to do is head on to the nearest Apple Store and consult an ‘Apple Genius.’
 A Genius would know the next best course of action, and they can determine whether your AirPods should be repaired or replaced.

-Of course, we want the latter one.
+Of course, we want the latter to happen.
 After all, who doesn’t want a brand new pair of AirPods almost for free, right?
 So if you want that, here are some tricks you need to know:

 - Free Replacement for Subpar Units – AirPods less than a year old that cannot last 5 hours of listening time will automatically be replaced for free.